gradle/gradle/subprojects/docs/src/design-docs/dependency-management-bug-fixes.md

       request will be required to first look for 'module.foo'.
 * When the dependency declaration has a 'type' specified that maps to an extension 'ext' (other than 'jar')
     * Resolution of a POM module with packaging in ['pom', 'jar', 'ejb', 'bundle', 'maven-plugin', 'eclipse-plugin'] will emit a deprecation warning before using 'module.jar' if it exists
-    * Resolution of a POM with packaging 'foo' that maps to 'module.foo', a deprecation warning will be emitted and the artifact 'module.foo' will be used
+    * Resolution of a POM with packaging 'foo' and actual artifact 'module.foo', a deprecation warning will be emitted and the artifact 'module.foo' will be used
-    * Resolution of a POM with packaging 'foo' that maps to 'module.ext', the artifact 'module.ext' will be successfully found. (ie 'orbit').
+    * Resolution of a POM with packaging 'foo' and actual artifact 'module.ext', the artifact 'module.ext' will be successfully found.
 An extra HTTP request will be required to first look for 'module.foo'.

 ### Integration test coverage